Robert Blincoe: Death and legacy

 In 1833 Blincoe was questioned by Dr. Francis Bisset Hawkins for the commission on the employment of children in factories.
 He spoke about the impact on his health of working in a cotton mill from the age of 7, and described physical punishments suffered by children working in factories.
 He also stated that he'd rather see his children transported to Australia than put them to work in factories.
 When giving evidence, he mentioned his Memoir, which was included in the commission's report as a result.

 Blincoe died of bronchitis in his daughter's house in 1860.

 According to John Waller, in his book The Real Oliver Twist, Blincoe's life story was told to the writer John Brown, who wrote the manuscript of a biography of Blincoe before committing suicide later the same year.
 But Brown had given his manuscript to a friend, Richard Carlile, who published the resulting book, A Memoir of Robert Blincoe, in five episodes in his magazine The Lion in 1832.

-In his book The Real Oliver Twist, John Waller asserts that Charles Dickens based his character Oliver Twist on Blincoe, but no firm documentary or anecdotal evidence exists that Dickens had heard of Blincoe.
+A book by Nicholas Blincoe, Oliver Twist & Me: The True Story of my Family and Charles Dickens's best-loved novel, was published in September 2025.
+It details the connections between Robert Blincoe, Oliver Twist and Charles Dickens.